JoseRobles/GameOfLife/README.md

 # Game of Life API Documentation

-Welcome to the Game of Life API!
-This API allows users to interact with Conway's Game of Life by uploading board states, retrieving future states, and exploring the board's progression.
+The Game of Life API provides a way to interact with Conway's Game of Life by defining board states, progressing through generations, and determining final outcomes.
+This API provides a set of endpoints that simulate a Game of Life.

+## Assumptions of the API

+### 1. Initial State Defined by Coordinates

+The initial board state is defined by a set of coordinates, each representing a cell that is alive at the start.
+These coordinates are specified in the form of (x, y) pairs.
+Any cell not explicitly included in the initial set is assumed to be dead.

+### 2. The board is assumed to be an infinite two-dimensional plane.
+This means there are no boundaries, and cells outside the given initial coordinates can still become alive based on the rules of the Game of Life.

+### 3. Reaching Conclusion
+A "final state" is reached when the board enters a stable pattern.
+Stability is defined as a state where the board's configuration remains unchanged between two consecutive iterations (State X-1 equals State X).
+This could happen due to the board becoming static.

 ## Endpoints
 ### 1. Upload a New Board State